patrickmylius/Daniel_Yang_4_School/src/Chap7/readme.md

 #CHAPTER SUMMARY
 ###Chapter 7 - SINGLE-DIMENSIONAL ARRAYS.
-1. A variable is declared as an array type using the syntanx elementType[] arrayRefVar or elementType array RefVar[].
+1. A variable is declared as an array type using the syntax elementType[] arrayRefVar or elementType array RefVar[].
 The style elementType[] arrayRefVar is preferred, although elementType arrayRefVar[] is legal.

 2. Unlike declarations for primitive data type variables, the declaration of an array variable